Bread maker seeded wholemeal loaf

 Once you've put the liquids into the machine, then add wholemeal flour followed by other ingredients.
 Measure it in carefully.
 If using dried yeast, I tend to put the salt and yeast on opposite sides of the baking tin.

 Set the bread maker to the wholemeal setting, and choose the darkest and longest settings available.
-These two steps are very important.
+These two steps are crucial.

 Once the bread is ready, take it out of the basket as soon as possible and put onto a wire rack.
 The basket will be very hot, take care when removing it.
 If the base is soft, I normally turn the loaf upside down for a few minutes once it is removed.
 It makes the base more crispy.
 Just remember after a few minutes turn it back the regular way around.